JacobUns/DND-Brain/Aothir/Campaigns/The Price of Sacrifice.md

 “Bind them.”

  _From the shadows - figures.
 Cloaked, masked, quiet no longer.
-The silence breaks like a snapped cord.
-Jezia’s expression is sorrowful, but resolute.
-Jezia retreats, calling a final response as he leaves through an open doorway which softly closes and locks behind him.
+The silence breaks like a snapped cord. [[Jezia Luth|Jezia]]’s expression is sorrowful, but resolute. [[Jezia Luth|Jezia]] retreats, calling a final response as he leaves through an open doorway which softly closes and locks behind him.

 “I truly hoped you would choose differently.”

 _The figures move with unnatural speed and grace.
 Humanoid shapes, faces shadowed by cloaks or obscured by masks, surround the group and block the exits.
-Masked figures stand on either side of the door that Jezia has left through ready to block any who try to pursue, and they do not look concerned by your presence_
+Masked figures stand on either side of the door that [[Jezia Luth|Jezia]] has left through ready to block any who try to pursue, and they do not look concerned by your presence_

-_If the party succeed in defeating the guards and pursue Jezia through the doors, they find a simple room with scratch marks on the floor_
+_If the party succeed in defeating the guards and pursue [[Jezia Luth|Jezia]] through the doors, they find a simple room with scratch marks on the floor_

 ---
 ### Rejection to the arguments